open-needs/open-needs.github.io/docs/index.rst

 Therefore already existing need objects can be helpful to describe the required need objects for the current project.
 Also taking a look into need objects of similar projects may help to write better requirements or specifications.

-The **Open-Needs DB** will have all this information and by providing IDE extensions, this information can be used to write better need objects faster.
+The **Open-Needs Server** will have all this information and by providing IDE extensions, this information can be used to write better need objects faster.